-- 2.9.
+- 2.11.
 In 2024, a review of the boundary was undertaken including desk-based assessment and site visits.
-Significant positive improvements to the historic streetscape of the village were identified and consequently, an expansion is proposed. - 2.10.
-The review of the boundary now connects the two smaller areas, and includes more areas considered to be of heritage significance, such as positive unlisted buildings, non-designated assets defined in the Historic Environment Record, and important open spaces that add to the landscape significance. - 2.11.
-The boundary amendment also proposes the exclusion of no. 2-4 Peck Hill and 16-18 Chapel Hill from the conservation area due to being identified as fragmented in character, of mixed quality in terms of design and materials, or have been altered significantly.
+Significant positive improvements to the historic streetscape of the village were identified and consequently, an expansion is proposed.
+This was revised following the Consultation period. - 2.12.
+The review of the boundary now connects the two smaller areas, and includes more areas considered to be of heritage significance, such as positive unlisted buildings, non-designated assets defined in the Historic Environment Record, and important open spaces that add to the landscape significance. - 2.13.
+The Rectory, No 50 High Street, and No 48 High Street are proposed to be included.
+Ropsley Church of England Primary School, No 2-4 School Lane and Holly Cottage are also proposed to be included due to their architectural and historical significance, which adds to the conservation area. - 2.14.
+The boundary amendment also proposes the exclusion of no. 2 Peck Hill from the conservation area due to being identified as fragmented in character and of mixed material, negatively impacting the conservation area.